A Lifelong West Dallas Resident Is Staying Until She’s Forced To Leave

 Timeline: Hundreds In West Dallas Are Losing Their Homes

-Last fall, a West Dallas community of 305 families living in HMK Ltd. properties learned they would all lose their housing by summer.
+Last fall, a West Dallas community of 305 families living in HMK Ltd. properties learned they would all lose their housing.
 Learn more in the timeline below.

 ‘We just don’t want to leave’

 Little by little, this neighborhood in West Dallas is fading away.
 The lot across the street from Pearlie Mae’s house is vacant.
 Her next-door neighbors left a couple of months ago.